gui-bonnis/machfiles/README.md

 2) X folder created
   - Need to fix xprofile file.
 For now all config are being load from .xinitrc

-3) Install Zsh Installed
+3) Zsh Installed
   - Need to check all configurations, plugins and other stuff to check as item done

-4) Install zoxide for Z system navigation pacman -S zoxide
+4) Zoxide for Z system navigation Installed pacman -S zoxide

+5) Next is DWM
+6) Next is ST